How to Take Headshots: Professional Headshots Tips

 You generally want to avoid mood or artsy lighting with headshots, and stick to shooting in a space that’s very evenly lit.
 Garages work well for this if you don’t have a photography studio, and a classic beauty lighting setup is perfect - that means one light or reflector comes from below your subject, acting as a fill, with another light placed above the subject.
 This will help eliminate shadows and glare, making for an evenly lit photo.
 Outdoor shooting on an overcast/partly cloudy day also allows for beautiful light.

-4) Choose the Correct Camera Lens for your Headshot Photography
+4) How to Take Headshots: Choose the Correct Camera Lens for your Headshot Photography

 Eyes are everything in a headshot - they are the most powerful facial communicator we have, so feature them!
 Bright, clear eyes make all the difference in a photo, so make sure you focus on the eyes first.